Our Five Therapeutic Levels

 3-Month Aftercare Program

 Upon completion of NLA, students return home for a guided three months.
 This helps students and parents transition to living outside of a program.
-The student and parents sign a contract, that they help develop, in which helps establish rules and expectations.
+The student and parents sign a contract, that they help develop, which helps establish rules and expectations.
 When Aftercare is successfully completed, the student is now considered a graduate of NLA and will receive a certificate.